mattickx/copilotignore-vscode/README.md

 # VSCode Copilot Ignore

-STILL IN DEVELOPMENT!
-DO NOT USE YET!
+This is my way of solving [Copilot Discussion #10305 .copilotignore support](https://github.com/orgs/community/discussions/10305) while waiting for official support.

-## Description
+## ℹ️ Description
-The VSCode Copilot Ignore extension enhances your Visual Studio Code experience by allowing you to specify files and directories to be ignored by GitHub Copilot.
-This helps you customize the Copilot suggestions to focus on the code you want assistance with, making your coding experience more efficient and tailored to your needs.
+The VSCode Copilot Ignore extension enhances your Visual Studio Code experience by allowing you to specify files and directories where GitHub Copilot should be disabled.
+This helps you customize the Copilot suggestions to only focus on code you want assistance with.

+## ⚠️ Limitations
+Patterns of multiple .copilotignore files will simply be concatenated into one list of patterns.

+Meaning the .copilotignore file does not work recursively based on its own path yet (like other .ignore files).

-## Features
+## ✅ Features
-**.copilotignore Support:** Create a .copilotignore file in your workspace to specify files and directories that you want GitHub Copilot to ignore.
+**Ignore file:** Create a .copilotignore file in the root of a workspace to specify patterns of files and directories.
+If any file matching a pattern is open in VS Code, Copilot will be disabled.
+(This includes files open outside the current active text editor)

-TODO: Real-time Update: Changes made to the .copilotignore file are immediately reflected in Copilot suggestions, providing you with a dynamic and responsive coding environment.
+**Reactive**: Changes made to the .copilotignore file(s) are immediately reflected.

+# 📋 To do list

+- [x] Create a working proof of concept for .copilotignore
+- [x] Make .copilotignore file change trigger a reload of patterns
+- [ ] Upload the extension to Visual Studio Code Marketplace.
+- [ ] Make .copilotignore take into account it's own path/location (apply patterns recursive)

-# Usage
+# ⚙️ Usage

-Install the extension from the Visual Studio Code Marketplace.
+- Install the extension from the Visual Studio Code Marketplace.
-Create a .copilotignore file in the root of your workspace.
+- Create a .copilotignore file in **the root of your workspace**.
-Specify file patterns, directories, or files you want Copilot to ignore in the .copilotignore file.
+- Specify the file patterns, directories, or files that you want Copilot to ignore in the .copilotignore file.
-Save the file, and Copilot will adapt its suggestions accordingly.
+- Save the file, and Copilot will adapt its suggestions accordingly.

-# Build/Install from source
+# 🔧 Build/Install from source
 - Clone git repository
 - Edit src/extension.ts as needed
 - Run ``npm run build```
 - Install the copilotignore-X.X.X.vsix file through vscode (right click install Extension VSIX)

-# Contribution
+# 🤝 Contribute
+Continuous improvement is encouraged and your contributions are valuable!

-If you encounter any issues or have suggestions for improvement, feel free to open an issue or contribute directly to the GitHub repository.
+If you identify areas for improvement, have suggestions or encounter issues, please create a GitHub issue.

-# License
+# 📜 License
 This extension is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.